-It was an honor to be invited by Guinness Caribbean to visit Dublin, Ireland for the Meatopia 2019 event at the Guinness Open Brewery.
-Meatopia is a food festival, founded in the US by Josh Ozersky and brought to the UK by chef Richard H Turner.
-The Dublin chapter of the festival was hosted in collaboration with Guinness where they worked with the chefs to create special brews and blends to pair with dishes created for the event.
+It was an honor to be invited by Guinness Caribbean to visit Dublin, Ireland for the Guinness x Meatopia 2019 event at the Guinness Open Brewery.
+Meatopia is a food festival, founded in the US by Josh Ozersky and brought to the UK by chef Richard H Turner and the Dublin chapter of the festival was hosted in collaboration with Guinness where they worked with the chefs to create special brews and blends to pair with dishes created for the event.
 This means that at Meatopia Dublin, you are able to sample special flavors of Guinness that you may never get to taste again.
-To be a part of that experience was nothing short of extraordinary.

-In a conversation with Luis Mesa, the regional brand manager for Guinness Caribbean, we chatted about Guinness and “Guinness culture” and the fact that Guinness is very much a “macho” thing and often viewed in many circles as a performance enhancer.
-As it turns out, and I wasn’t surprised by this in the least, the lore surrounding the Guinness brand is the same worldwide.
-In Jamaica it is consumed at room temperature and treated like a tonic.
-This is by no means an accident but the effects of the campaign that those of us past a certain age would remember.
-That simple tagline that stuck: “Guinness is good for you”.
+I had a conversation with Luis Mesa, the regional brand manager for Guinness Caribbean about “Guinness culture” and the fact that Guinness is very much a “macho” thing and often viewed in many circles as a performance enhancer.
+The lore surrounding the Guinness brand is the same worldwide.
+In Jamaica Guinness is consumed at room temperature and treated like a tonic, this is by no means an accident but the effects of the campaign that those of us past a certain age would remember.
+That simple tagline stuck: “Guinness is good for you”.
 In addition to the marketing. up until the mid 90s people were offered a pint of Guinness after donating blood, surely this reinforced the positioning of Guinness as a healthy drink in the eyes of consumers.

 Needless to say, the food at the event was amazing, each chef brought their own unique style and flavor to the table which made for a delicious and diverse sampling experience.